evodevo/payments_api/README.md

 with Unit tests using phpspec, functional tests using Behat and development environment based on docker containers.

-To setup new docker dev environment:
+To setup new docker dev environment run the following command, it should do the magic:

 ```
 make dev
 ```
 NOTE: It requires docker and docker-compose version >= 2 to be installed.
-By default the API is accessible at 8080 port.
+By default the API will be accessible at 8080 port.

 Generated API documentation is available at: